Mahesh-100/CODTECH_Task1/README.md

 Features:

-1.Addition, subtraction, multiplication, and division operations.
+1. Addition, subtraction, multiplication, and division operations.

-2.Decimal point support for floating-point numbers
+2. Decimal point support for floating-point numbers

-3.Clear and delete functionality for input correction
+3. Clear and delete functionality for input correction

-4.Ability to toggle the sign of the displayed number
+4. Ability to toggle the sign of the displayed number

-5.Exponential operation (added as per the latest modification)
+5. Exponential operation (added as per the latest modification)

 User Interface:
 The user interface consists of the following components:

-1.Textfield: Displays the input numbers and the result of calculations.
+1. Textfield: Displays the input numbers and the result of calculations.

-2.Number Buttons: Allow the user to input numerical digits.
+2. Number Buttons: Allow the user to input numerical digits.

-3.Function Buttons: Perform arithmetic operations and other functions.
+3. Function Buttons: Perform arithmetic operations and other functions.

-4.Clear (CLR) Button: Clears the textfield.
+4. Clear (CLR) Button: Clears the textfield.

-5.Delete (DEL) Button: Deletes the last entered digit.
+5. Delete (DEL) Button: Deletes the last entered digit.

-6.Negative (NEG) Button: Toggles the sign of the displayed number.
+6. Negative (NEG) Button: Toggles the sign of the displayed number.

-7.Decimal (DEC) Button: Adds a decimal point to the displayed number.
+7. Decimal (DEC) Button: Adds a decimal point to the displayed number.

-8.Exponential (EXP) Button: Performs exponentiation.
+8. Exponential (EXP) Button: Performs exponentiation.

 Code Explanation
 The code is structured into several parts: